amdomgere/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that prints the effective username of the current user
+to Create a script that creates a directory called my_dir with permissions 751 in the working directory